. . . History of Greene County, Pennsylvania

 Click here to read more about Greene County's Railroad Legacy.

 Since 1946, three standard-gauge railroads have been built in the county to serve the coal mining industry.
 In 1968, the Waynesburg Southern Branch of the Monongahela Railroad was opened from Waynesburg westword through Center, Jackson and Gilmore Townships into West Virginia.
 It was used exclusively to haul coal from mines located in the vicinity of Blacksville, West Virginia, to Waynesburg and then over the Monongahela Railroad to eastern markets.
-A seventeen-mile standard-guage railroad was built in 1977 by the U.S. Steel Company at the time of the opening of the Cumberland Mine near Kirby.
+A seventeen-mile standard-gage railroad was built in 1977 by the U.S. Steel Company at the time of the opening of the Cumberland Mine near Kirby.
 It carried coal from the mine to the Monongahela River at Alicia.

 In 1984, the 15-mile Manor Branch of the Monongahela Railroad was opened from Waynesburg to the Bailey Mine of the Consolidated Coal Company (CONSOL) at Enon in Richhill Township.
 This line was also used exclusively to haul coal from the Bailey Mine and the nearby Enlow Fork Mine.

-In January 1990, the abondoned passenger depot of the Waynesburg and Washington Railroad at Morris and First Streets in Waynesburg was razed (demolished) by the Consolidated Rail Corporation (Conrail).
+In January 1990, the abandoned passenger depot of the Waynesburg and Washington Railroad at Morris and First Streets in Waynesburg was razed (demolished) by the Consolidated Rail Corporation (Conrail).
 By November 1993, Conrail had completed a new brick station on the site as a division office to control rail traffic in the area.

 Early Days Entertainment for Greene Countians: